Is DMD Hereditary? 6 Facts About Genetic Testing

 Some DMD treatments are specifically designed to help people who have certain mutations.
 Based on the results of genetic testing, you or your child may be able to use specific gene therapy or be eligible for a certain clinical trial.

-Ask your doctor for more information about which types of treatments may help, depending on the cause of your child’s DMD.
+Ask your doctor for more information about which types of DMD treatments may help, depending on the cause of your child’s condition.

 4. Genetic Testing Won’t Help You Understand Disease Severity

-Gene tests tell you whether your child has DMD, but they can’t estimate your child’s prognosis (outlook) or determine how quickly the condition will progress.
-DMD tends to look different for everyone — it may lead to slightly different symptoms or cause symptoms to worsen at different rates, even between two people with the exact same gene change.
+Dystrophin gene tests can tell you whether your child has DMD, but they can’t estimate your child’s prognosis (outlook) or determine how quickly their DMD will progress.
+DMD tends to look different for everyone.
+It may lead to slightly different symptoms or cause symptoms to worsen at different rates, even between two people with the same gene change.

 5. Multiple Genetic Tests May Be Needed

 In the rare case that a sequencing test can’t detect a mutation, your doctor may suggest a muscle biopsy.
-For a muscle biopsy, doctors take a sample of muscle tissue and then a laboratory checks it for the presence of dystrophin protein.
+For a muscle biopsy, doctors take a sample of muscle tissue and then a laboratory checks to see if it has dystrophin protein.
 However, most people don’t need to undergo muscle biopsies.

 6. Genetic Counseling Can Help You Learn More